asylgrp/economix/decisionmaker/README.md

 Create and manage payout decisions.

-## Handling contact persons
+## Contact persons

 Contact person objects carry name, account, mail, phone and comment, and comes in three flawors:

-* ActiveContactPerson which can channel payouts
+1. `ActiveContactPerson` which can channel payouts
-* BlockedContactPerson which is temporarily block
+1. `BlockedContactPerson` which is temporarily blocked
-* BannedContactPerson which is never expected to channel payouts again
+1. `BannedContactPerson` which is never expected to channel payouts again

 <!-- @example contactPerson -->
 ```php